jochem-waque/disfluent/README.md

   })
 ```

-In the second example, the type of the deconstructed parameter is inferred as
+In the second example, the type of the deconstructed parameter is inferred as:

 ```ts
 {